 “Availability Notice” has the meaning set forth herein.

-“Cold Start” means the start-up of a Train immediately after a continuous seventy-two (72) hour period during which the Train has not been generating electricity.
+“Cold Start” means the start-up of a Train immediately after a continuous seventy-two (72) hour Period during which the Train has not been generating electricity.

 “Control Center” means the generation control center of the Transmission Provider, the independent system operator or other Person, including, in Owner’s sole discretion, Owner itself, responsible for providing control area services for the Dispatch of the Facility.